zranger1/pixelblaze-client/docs/how-to-guides.md

             print(f"  at {pixelblaze.ipAddress} found '{pixelblaze.getDeviceName()}'")
 ```

+If you are looking for a specific Pixelblaze, use the `EnumerateAddresses` iterator; if you want to do something with *all* Pixelblazes, the `EnumerateDevices` iterator saves a few lines of code.

 ## How to connect to a Pixelblaze?

 The `Pixelblaze` class is used to communicate with and control a Pixelblaze.
 To create a Pixelblaze object, create an instance of the class specifying its IP address as a string in the usual dotted-quad notation, i.e. "192.168.4.1".